What is an Ankle Sprain?

 - Restricted movements

-- The feeling of the instability of the joint
+- The feeling of instability in the joint

 - A sensation that the bones have moved at the time of injury